Understanding private credit: how it works, benefits and risks

 3. Credit opportunities

-Private debt investors may also seek opportunities to benefit from dislocations in the credit or equity markets, such as in special situations and distressed debt.
+Private debt investors may also seek opportunities to benefit from dislocations in the credit markets, such as in special situations and distressed debt.
 Returns here can be generated from both income and capital appreciation.

 Distressed debt